-by Monica Wadeja, Postgraduate Researcher and Preety Sehgal, Development & Mentoring Manager, Chrysalis Group
+by Monica Wadeja, Postgraduate Researcher and Preety Sehgal, Development & Mentoring Manager, , Chrysalis Group of Early Learning Centres

 A heart wrenching moment for all parents is dropping their child crying at a daycare each (or some) mornings.
 Hearing their cries as we leave can be traumatizing and an equally stressful experience for the children.
 This separation anxiety is a natural experience and occurs to all of us when we are separating from loved ones.
 It can be just a bit more over whelming for children and they cry louder and harder as they have learnt that crying helps get their needs acknowledged and known.